 Psycho-educational evaluations are most commonly used to determine if a child’s educational issues are caused by a learning disability or emotional disorder.
 They can also be used to distinguish how a child learns.
 From this point, parents and school personnel can create a learning plan that is customized for the child.

 In some cases, children will need additional testing and/or counseling.
-School system testing can be a good starting point, but they are often only designed to determine if children qualify for special services.
-A school’s test often shows academic areas where a child struggles, prompting a standard course of remediation.
-A psycho-educational assessment pinpoints exactly what the cause is in addition to what plan will be the best.
-Counseling can help a child, and the family, understand strengths and weaknesses, build self-esteem, and learn strategies to become a more independent learner.
+Testing at the child’s school can be a good starting point, but the school system is short staffed and testing is typically designed to determine if children qualifies for special education services.
+A psycho-educational assessment conducted by BESDC pinpoints exactly what the cause is in addition to what plan will be the best way to help the child learn.